How the program works

 We encourage you to nominate your business or organization for this recognition and welcome the opportunity to share your “best practices” with others!

 Incoming nominations are prepared for a panel of judges with a simple set of instructions for scoring each one:

-Please rate each 300-word summary on a scale from one to five with five being the highest possible score:
+Please rate each 300-word summary on a scale from one to ten with ten being the highest possible score:

-As an example of a high-scoring nomination, the following summary was submitted by the company selected as the 2013 Corporate Citizen:
+As an example of a high-scoring nomination, the following 239-word summary was submitted by the company selected as the 2018 Model of OneMacomb:

 Why it worked

 The company explained how they cultivate an environment where diversity is valued.
 They also offered specific information on their inclusive practices and how those deliver measurable results.
 They told a great story in less than 300 words.